-Her hand meets mine and everything fades as I focus on the sensation of her palm caressing mine.
+Her hand meets mine and everything fades as I focus on the sensation.
 After years of squeezing myself into places I don’t belong, it feels as if I’ve finally come home.

 For a short time, I believed I could leave this experience behind, but having once stepped over the chasm between what religion had taught me was “right” and what I believed in the deepest part of myself to be “right,” nothing in my life would ever be the same.
 In the days that followed, I slipped deep into dark thoughts and reflections.
 I no longer felt like the confident woman I wanted to be, the courageous woman I’d spent half my adulthood striving to become.
 I felt like a simpering fool.

 I tried to be gentle with myself.
 As a 38 year old mother of eight, raised in the Southern Baptist/Pentecostal traditions, married for 17 years, in love for the first time in two decades, and grappling with a new-found sexuality, it seemed only natural to feel disoriented and confused.
 Questions haunted me.

 What would happen if I tried?

 And the biggest question of all: Did God hate me?

 But though I was confused and distraught, I had promised God I would trust his love for me, even if I couldn’t understand it, even if I felt I didn’t deserve it.
 I took great comfort in the words of Thomas Merton: